zxlim/ICT2x01-p4-6/README.md

 - `feature/x`: Contains development code for a feature `x` as described in a related GitHub Issue.
 Branch will be merged into `dev` when feature is deemed complete.
 - `bugfix/x`: Contains development code for a bug fix `x` as described in a related GitHub Issue.
 Branch will be merged into `dev` when bug fix is deemed complete.
 - `hotfix/x`: Contains development code for an **urgent** bug fix `x` as described in a related GitHub Issue.
 A bug is defined as "urgent" if it severely degrades the functionality of the application in production (E.g. Causes the application to crash).
+- `docs-testsuite/x`: Contains documentation, workflow or test-suite code for an Issue `x` as described in a related GitHub Issue.
+Branch will be merged into `dev` when Issue is deemed resolved.

 #### Branch Protection
 Branch protection is enforced on the following branches: